egberts/easy-admin/README.md

 # easy-admin
-These scripts are for easy system administration.
+These scripts are for easy Debian system administration.

 Scripts that helps white-lab managers.
 Also bare-metal configurators, test jockeys, cloud virtualizers, network grokkers, and home-bounded computer scientists.

 You installed a package using one of those distro package tools.
 They didn't configure your box correctly or it was barely usable at "basic settings".